Entangled Photon Generation through Cooper Pair Recombination in a Noncentrosymmetric Quantum Well: Summary

 \section{Summary}

 We have conducted an exploration into the generation of entangled two-photon states through Cooper pair recombination within a P-N-S heterostructure.
 The semiconductor components utilized in our investigation adopted a zinc-blend crystal structure, embodying a combination of Rashba and Dresselhaus antisymmetric SOCs.
 Our research encompassed an analysis of various types of superconducting gap functions, considering diverse ratios between singlet and triplet pairings.
 Additionally, we scrutinized the influence of alterations in the contribution of Rashba/Dresselhaus SOCs alongside electron filling levels on both the purity and prevalence of distinct pairs of polarized two-photon states.
-Given the inevitable presence of spin-triplet Cooper pairs in structures and compounds featuring antisymmetric spin-orbit coupling, we delved into examining the ramifications of altering the angle between the spin-triplet $\bd$-vector and the polarization axis of photons $\hat{\bp}$.
+Given the inevitable presence of spin-triplet Cooper pairs in structures and compounds featuring antisymmetric spin-orbit coupling, we consider examining the ramifications of altering the angle between the spin-triplet pairing orientation, and the polarization axis of photons.
 In accordance with the previous results, our calculations reinforce the notion that pure singlet pairings yield the highest purity levels compared to both mixed and pure triplet pairings.
 Additionally, within the singlet gap functions, we observed that the $s$- and $d^{}_{xy}$-wave pairings exhibit the highest and lowest purity levels, respectively.
 In noncentrosymmetric crystals featuring antisymmetric spin-orbit coupling, the induced spin-triplet pairing tends to diminish the population of entangled two-photon states.
 Our findings further revealed that in superconducting ground states with mixed-parity pairings, the purity amplitude of entangled two-photon states reaches its peak at $(\theta,\phi)=(\pi/2,\pi/4)$.
-Finally, it is important to note that our analysis does not account for the impact of changes in the ratio of Rashba/Dresselhaus SOCs or electron filling on the symmetry of the superconducting gap function.
-Therefore, the resulting purity and population of generated entangled two-photon pairs remain unaffected in our current study. \\
+Finally, our analysis concludes that in the vicinity of half-filling, particularly when the Rashba and Dresselhaus spin-orbit couplings exhibit identical amplitudes, the superconducting gap structure manifests as a combination of $s+f$-wave pairings.
+Remarkably, under these conditions, both the purity and population of the generated entangled two-photon pairs reach their peak values.
+This notable correlation underscores the critical role played by the electronic configuration near half-filling, coupled with the specific symmetry properties of the spin-orbit couplings, in facilitating the emergence of maximally entangled states.
+These findings offer valuable insights into the intricate interplay between electronic structure, superconducting pairing mechanisms, and the generation of entanglement in noncentrosymmetric systems, thereby advancing our understanding of quantum phenomena in condensed matter physics. \\